🇬🇪 Georgia Expats

 Written by The Georgia Expats Team

-We're a team of long-term Georgia residents who got tired of outdated, surface-level expat advice.
-Everything we publish is based on firsthand experience living and working in Tbilisi.
-Prices and details are verified and updated regularly.
+We're long-term Georgia residents who pay these bills every month.
+Everything in this guide is based on firsthand experience living and working in Tbilisi.
+Prices are verified against Numbeo data, local market research, and real expat spending patterns.

 Last updated: February 2026.
-Prices based on Numbeo data, local market research, and real expat spending.
-Exchange rate: 1 USD = 2.7 GEL.
+Exchange rate: 1 USD ≈ 2.7 GEL.